Careers & Jobs

 The educational requirement is graduation from an accredited four-year college or university with a degree in accounting or finance.
 Candidates are encouraged, but not required to have at least 24 hours in accounting and 150 total semester hours which qualifies you to sit for the CPA Exam.

 The educational requirement is a bachelor’s degree in accounting or finance emphasizing analytical skills, research and organization of data in written form.
-Other desirable qualifications include CPA, CIA, MBA, MPA, or related professional accomplishment.
+Other desirable qualifications include CPA, CIA, CFE, or related professional accomplishment.

 Beyond the basic educational requirement, all auditors are expected to exhibit a positive, professional demeanor, demonstrate good communication skills and possess the ability to work well with people.

 The Auditor’s Office is exempt from the state's merit system administered by the Department of Administrative Services.
 Therefore, it is not necessary for candidates to complete the certification process that is required for state offices under the merit system.

 If state government works for all Iowans, it should allow all parts of the state to have the benefit of state jobs.
 You can work for the State Auditor's Office and live in any small town or rural area you choose.
 Here's how it works: once you have a year of experience in the Office to ensure a good understanding of your coworkers and the work, you can request to move anywhere in Iowa you want.
 Assuming your work quality is satisfactory, your request will be granted and you will be assigned to the audits that are as close as possible to your new home.
 For you, that means less travel, more time at home, and a life in any of Iowa's idyllic smaller communities.
 For our clients, that means fewer hotel stays and lowered costs for their audits.
 And for the State of Iowa, that means more jobs and more people in small communities where they really count, rather than putting all the jobs in the most prosperous parts of the state, where they don't have as big of an impact.